-Most new authors arrive on my editorial doorstep declaring their intentions of gaining literary representation, with the caveat that “I’m open to self-publishing, I guess, if nothing else comes along.”
+Today’s publishing options have changed since you first dreamed about getting your book into print.
+Most authors arrive on my editorial doorstep declaring their intentions of finding literary representation, with the caveat that “I’m open to self-publishing, I guess, if nothing else comes along.”

 What do you want out of publishing?

 The single most important thing you can do to ensure your success as an author is knowing what that success means to you.
 If writing or publishing means nothing to you unless there’s a New York City publishing house logo on the book cover, get ready to embrace the long, hard road of querying a manuscript.
 Likewise, if you’ve spent years pouring out this story and you want full control over the way it’s written, edited, designed, and marketed, the time to stake your claim on that is also now.

 They say most so-called debut authors actually debut with their fourth manuscripts, not their first. … Completing your first manuscript is a huge creative milestone for many aspiring authors, but the book itself is unlikely to be a publishable success without the experience you’ll gain writing your next manuscripts.
 If you’ve pinned all your hopes on your freshman effort, what next?
 Do you abandon your dream because you couldn’t accelerate from 0 to 60 in five seconds or less your first time out of the garage?—The Author’s Guide to Setting Publishing Goals

 Today’s publishing options